Trade/other name(s): Imbruvica

 How is this drug taken or given?

 Ibrutinib is taken by mouth as 140 milligram (mg) capsules.
-The usual starting dose is 420 mg (3 capsules) for CLL or 560 mg (4 capsules) for MCL, taken once a day at about the same time each day.
+The usual starting dose is 420 mg (3 capsules) for CLL and WM, or 560 mg (4 capsules) for MCL, taken once a day at about the same time each day.
 The dose may be lower if you are taking certain other drugs.
 The dose may need to be delayed and/or adjusted if you have certain side effects during treatment.

 Swallow the capsules whole, with a glass of water.
 Do not open, break, or chew the capsules.
 Avoid grapefruit products and Seville oranges while taking this drug.